-Our Ministers and Staff
+Our Clergy and Staff

 Rev. Jill Bowden

-Rev. Jill Bowden serves as an Affiliated Minister of the Fourth Universalist Society in the City of New York.
+Rev. Jill Bowden serves as an Affiliated Community Minister at Fourth Universalist.
 She holds degrees from Mercy College (BS in psychology), Long Island University (Master of Public Administration in health care), and Union Theological Seminary (Master of Divinity).
+Rev. Jill retired from health care chaplaincy in the spring of 2021.

-She serves our free faith as Director of Chaplaincy Services at Memorial Sloan Kettering Cancer Center.
-Before that, she was Director of Pastoral Care at Winthrop-University Hospital in Mineola, NY.
-Previously a respiratory therapist and a health care administrator, Rev. Bowden’s background provided significant experience in bedside care and health systems leadership, growth, and management.
+Rev. Jill is the former Director of Chaplaincy Services at Memorial Sloan Kettering Cancer Center.
+Before her position at Memorial Sloan, she was Director of Pastoral Care at Winthrop-University Hospital in Mineola, NY.
+Previously a respiratory therapist and a health care administrator, Rev. Jill’s background provided significant experience in bedside care and health systems leadership, growth, and management.